RomainOr/Quanta/readme.md

 * ``--seed`` Define the seed to manage determinism.
 If positive, the value is used to get determinism, otherwise no seed is set.
 * ``--augment_data`` If this flag is given, the target model will be trained with augmented data.
 * ``--train_from_previous_training`` If the argument following this option is valid, the target model will be trained from a previous saved model located by this argument.
+* ``--show_only_build`` If this flag is given, the models will only be compiled and their tf summary will be displayed.

 Examples :
 * ``python quanta.py -h``